oracle/graal/truffle/docs/T-Trace-Manual.md

 - C, C++, Rust, Fortran, etc. - Enrich your static code behavior by attaching your insights written in dynamic languages.

-- Your applications are inherently ready for tracing without giving up any speed.

 - powerful tools to help you write, debug, manage, and organize your **T-Trace** insights scripts.
 It is a matter of pressing a single button